Follow the guide below or skip to our walkthrough video.

 - These tiles show the other controlled terms and subject classifications that are frequently applied alongside your selected term.
 The number shows how many articles are indexed under both terms and the bar indicates this as a proportion.
 Click on a term to jump to its Concept Page.

 - Click on the controlled heading to view and compare all co-occurring terms on the co-occurring controlled terms page.

 - Click on the subject classifications heading to view and compare all co-occurring subject classifications on the co-occurring subjects classifications page.

 - The top organisations tile shows which organisation has published the most articles in your selected controlled term.
 The ranking is based on number of articles indexed in Inspec.

-- The Journal and Conference tiles show which journals and conferences have published the most articles on this concept.
+- The Journals and Conferences tiles show which journals and conferences have published the most articles on this concept.

 - The Related controlled terms and subject classification tables show other related terms such broader terms (less specific), narrower terms (more specific) and related terms.

 - Click on a term to go to the Concept Page for that term.

 - Click on the headings to view and compare all terms on the related controlled terms pages.